maikschneider/bw_focuspoint_images/Documentation/Index.rst

 3. Define your own wizard fields

    There are **no default fields** defined!
-An example with working frontend output can be found here: :ref:`typoscript_fields`
+An example with working frontend output can be found here: :ref:`pagets_fields`

 Usage
 -----